Brainship: Protection

 In McCaffrey's stories the ship's physical component is encased in a "shell" with life support and connections to the ship's computers.
 The mobile human partner is referred to as a "Brawn", a specially trained companion and aide.
 In her stories, brain/brawn partnerships can be short-lived and professional, lasting only as long as the mission, or they may be long, deep, meaningful friendships.
 In some cases, they may fall in love.
 Brawn obsession was formerly a serious concern, as a love-crazed brawn might have attempted to breach the life-support shell in order to get at the body entombed within, only to kill the person and go mad with grief.
 This possibility was effectively eliminated by the brainship Hypatia Cade (during the events of the book The Ship Who Searched) through the invention and creation of human-replica prosthetic bodies that shellpeople could project their consciousness into through short-range, high-bandwidth transmission.

 In Niven's story, ambulatory partner Howie found no mechanical reason for brainship Eric's claim of immobility, which was endangering both of their lives.
 Howie could not examine Eric's physical body without harming him.
 Eric could not come up with evidence to convince Howie, and had no way to help himself.
 Howie concluded privately that the problem is psychological, and risked his life with a ruse which enabled Eric to take off.
-Only when they escape and Eric was checked out by maintenance personnel was the truth discovered.
+When they escape and Eric was checked out by maintenance personnel the truth was discovered.

 In the Starfire board game, the J'rill directors destroyed nearly all of their subjects during a revolt/civil war.
 This also meant loss of materials and repairs for their life support and cybernetic systems.
 The J'rill spread out into space to conquer star systems for resources.
 They depended upon drones for ordinary tasks, and remotes for more independent tasks such as combat.